gandharva26/jsonski-vs-simdjson-vs-rapidjson/README.md

-# simdjson vs. RapidJSON vs JsonSki
+# JsonSki vs simDjson vs RapidJson

 This is a performance test to compare Jsonski, simdjson,rapidjson parsing times.